TUNeS: A Temporal U-Net with Self-Attention for Video-based Surgical Phase Recognition: Experiments

-\subsection{Feature extractors}
+\subsubsection{Feature extractors}

-We trained feature extractors with context lengths $L$ of one, eight, or 64 frames.
-Here, the feature extractor with $L=1$ is simply a ResNet-50, without the LSTM on top (see Fig.~\ref{fig:training_no_context}).
+We trained feature extractors with context lengths $L$ of 1, 8, or 64 frames (Table~\ref{tab:baselines_online}).
+The feature extractor with $L=1$ is simply a ResNet-50, without the LSTM on top (Fig.~\ref{fig:training_no_context}).
 Following the custom sampling strategy (section~\ref{sec:temporal_context}), 1264 video sequences were processed in each epoch, for any size of~$L$.
 With $L=64$, we trained the feature extractor for 200~epochs.
 For comparability, we trained the feature extractor with $L=8$ for 1600~epochs and with $L=1$ for 12800~epochs.
-Thus, all feature extractors see the same amount of video frames during training, but in different contexts and in different order.
-The batch size was 10 video sequences with $L=64$, 80 with $L=8$, and 128 video frames with $L = 1$.
+Thus, all feature extractors see the same number of video frames during training, but in different contexts and in different order.
+The batch size~$B$ was 10 video sequences with $L=64$, 80 with $L=8$, and 128 video frames with $L = 1$.

+To assess the feature extractor's abilities when $L > 1$, we used the predictions of the jointly trained LSTM: To infer the current phase, we applied the CNN-LSTM to the $L - 1$ previous and to the current frame and took the final prediction.
+In addition, we performed \emph{carry-hidden evaluation (CHE)} \cite{rivoir2022pitfalls}, where the LSTM's hidden state is carried through the video.

 To account for the randomness in training deep-learning models, experiments were repeated five times using different random seeds.